Ryan’s Story – Central Park Plunge 2018

 All these years later, what is it that Ryan loves about Cahoots camps?
 His parents say that it is the sense of independence that he gets.
 “He loves that it is an activity for him and he is not dependent on family and others to take him (although I must say he loves family holidays).
 But being on a camp is a special thing for him – he makes more friends and is treated respectfully – he picks up on that.
 People with intellectual disability are just the same as anyone else – they are continually learning and need new experiences to stretch them out of the everyday hum drum.
 I think Cahoots programs really to assist with enhancing Ryan’s life skills.”

 Ryan supports himself on a disabled pension and the very small wage he earns working in supported employment.
-Unfortunately, he is not able to access social access programmes as he did in the past.
-Ryan will not be able to access NDIS for at least another year but the funding for recreation providers cut out when the NDIS started (meaning they no longer could offer subsidised reasonably priced programmes).
-This means that people like Ryan are in a no-man’s land for funding and are unable to access the programmes they could previously.
-It has had a major impact on the number of camps/rec programmes he has been able to access.
+Unfortunately, he is not able to access social access programs as he did in the past.
+Ryan will not be able to access NDIS for at least another year but the funding for recreation providers cut out when the NDIS started (meaning they no longer could offer subsidised reasonably priced programs).
+This means that people like Ryan are in a no-man’s land for funding and are unable to access the programs they could previously.
+It has had a major impact on the number of camps/rec program he has been able to access.
 Usually he attended 3 or 4 a year – this last year he has only managed one.

 ”You are all wonderful people – the Plunge might seem like a fun thing to do but the impact it will make on Ryan and other young people who need assistance to access Cahoots offerings is immense.
 Thanks so much!!”